MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

   DigitType = array[1..16] of SmallInt;
 ```

 This looks like a type definition.
-That's not necessary in Python so we'll omit it, but remember that any occurrence of "DigitType" is really just an array of 16 digits.
+That's not necessary in Python so we'll omit it, but remember that any occurrence of "DigitType" is really just an array of 16 ints.
+In Python 3, [ints have infinite size](https://note.nkmk.me/en/python-int-max-value/), so there's no need to differentiate between Pascal's "Small" Int and any other types of Int.

 ---